-The reasonable use of digital resources also contributes to creating a healthy work-life balance.
+The reasonable use of digital resources also contributes to creating a healthy work-life balance as well as reducing the institution's environmental footprint.

 Article I. Field of Application

 The rules for the use of digital resources included in this charter apply to the University of Strasbourg and all users.